 This section breaks down the process of converting passive voice to active voice into three easy steps.

-Find the Actor
+Step 1: Identify the Actor

 First, identify the actor in the sentence.
 This is the person or thing performing the action.
 Often, the actor is hiding in a “by…” phrase in passive sentences.
 For example, in “The cake was baked by my mom,” the actor is “my mom.”
 Sometimes, the actor isn’t explicitly stated in the sentence.
 If this happens, think about who or what would logically perform the action.